makerdao/community/governance/votes/Executive vote - November 2, 2022.md

 ### Offboarded Core Units - Cancelling DAI and MKR Streams

-As per multiple successful offboarding proposals (linked below), several DAI and MKR streams will be yanked if this executive proposal passes.
-Note that when a token stream is yanked, it will prevent new tokens from accruing to the recipient, but will still allow the recipient access to tokens that have already accrued.
+As per multiple successful offboarding proposals (linked below), three DAI and one MKR streams will be cancelled (`yank`ed) if this executive proposal passes.

+When a token stream is `yank`ed, it will prevent new tokens from accruing to the recipient, but will still allow the recipient access to tokens that have already accrued.
 * **DAI Stream #4** going to the [Events Core Unit (EVENTS-001)](https://mips.makerdao.com/mips/details/MIP39c2SP32) will be yanked as a result of a successful [offboarding proposal](https://mips.makerdao.com/mips/details/MIP39c3SP4).
 * **DAI Stream #5** going to the [Strategic Happiness Core Unit (SH-001)](https://mips.makerdao.com/mips/details/MIP39c2SP11) will be yanked as a result of a successful [offboarding proposal](https://mips.makerdao.com/mips/details/MIP39c3SP3).
 * **MKR Stream #23** going to the [Strategic Happiness Core Unit (SH-001)](https://mips.makerdao.com/mips/details/MIP39c2SP11) will be yanked as a result of a successful [offboarding proposal](https://mips.makerdao.com/mips/details/MIP39c3SP3).